 West Lafayette, IN

-Purdue University’s Department of Speech, Language, and Hearing Sciences is committed to advancing diversity in all areas of faculty effort, including scholarship, instruction, and engagement.
-Candidates should address at least one of these areas in their cover letter, including their experiences, current interests or activities, and/or future goals to promote a climate that values diversity and inclusion.
-A background check will be required for employment in this position.
+Responsibilities: These include: 1) establishing/maintaining an independent, externally funded research program, 2) teaching undergraduate and graduate courses, and 3) participating in departmental, college, and university service.
+Additionally, the Department of Biological Sciences has a strong commitment to advancing diversity in all areas of faculty effort, including discovery, instruction, and engagement.
+Candidates should address at least one of these areas in their cover letter, including past experiences, current interests or activities, and/or future goals to promote a climate that values inclusion and diversity.

 How to apply